awendland/bedsheets/README.md

 #### Docker

-Bedsheets is available as a Docker image on Docker Hub ([entry](https://hub.docker.com/repository/docker/bedsheets/rest-server)) under the label `bedsheets/rest-server`.
+Bedsheets is available as a Docker image on Docker Hub ([entry &#x29C9;](https://hub.docker.com/repository/docker/bedsheets/rest-server)) under the label `bedsheets/rest-server`.
 Master is auto-built and tagged as `latest`, and git tags are also built and pushed.

 To run Bedsheets locally, use: